aosabook/500lines/flow-shop/chapter.md

 ## Neighbourhoods

-The idea behind local search is to move from one solution *locally* to other solutions nearby.
+The idea behind local search is to move *locally* from one solution to other solutions nearby.
 We refer to the *neighbourhood* of a given solution as the other solutions that are local to it.
 In this section, we detail four potential neighbourhoods, each of increasing complexity.

 The first neighbourhood produces a given number of random permutations.
-This neighbourhood does not even consider the solution that we begin with, and so the term neighbourhood stretches the truth somewhat.
+This neighbourhood does not even consider the solution that we begin with, and so the term "neighbourhood" stretches the truth.
 However, including some randomness in the search is good practice, as it promotes exploration of the search space.

 ```python
 def neighbours_random(data, perm, num = 1):